creativescala/creative-scala/src/pages/intro/index.md

 The text of [Creative Scala][github-creative-scala] is open souce, as is the source code for the [Doodle][github-doodle] drawing library used in the exercises.
-You can grab the code from our [Github account][underscore-github].
+You can grab the code from our [GitHub account][underscore-github].
 Contact us on Gitter or by email if you would like to contribute.

 Thanks for downloading and happy creative programming!